Why Referred Shoulder Pain should be a cause of concern to you

 - Intense pain that comes on quickly

 - Swelling in the area

-- If you have the inability to use your arm or move the shoulder joint
+- Inability to use your arm or move the shoulder joint

 These are signs that you should be watching out for to make sure you seek medical attention when it’s needed.
-If you’re having shoulder pain and you have shortness of breath or tightening of your chest, call the emergency officials to assist you.
-It could all be signs that something dangerous is on the horizon.
+But if you’re having shoulder pain and you have shortness of breath or tightening of your chest, call for emergency medical help to assist you.
+It could be signs that something dangerous is on the horizon.